UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

 Under this model:

-- 2 SNP alleles were detected as being significantly associated with the two populations when controlling the FWER at $\alpha$ = 0.05.
+- 2 SNP alleles were detected as being significantly associated with the two populations when controlling the FWER at &#945; = 0.05.
 However, as these SNPs were within 21nt of each other, this may represent the same haplotype
-- 16 SNP alleles were detected as being significantly associated with the two populations when controlling the FDR at $\alpha$ = 0.05
+- 16 SNP alleles were detected as being significantly associated with the two populations when controlling the FDR at &#945; = 0.05
 - extending the FDR to 10% yielded 32 SNP alleles